adrahon/vagrant-kvm/README.md

 ### 7. Architecture

-Vagrant-kvm control kvm/qemu via ruby-libvirt, libvirt and qemu.
+Vagrant-kvm controls kvm/qemu via ruby-libvirt, libvirt and qemu.

-Vagrant-libvirt control machines via fog, a cloud abstraction library in ruby, that is also used by vagrant-aws.
+Vagrant-libvirt controls machines via fog, a cloud abstraction library in ruby, that is also used by vagrant-aws.
-A fog library control virtual machines on supported platforms and provide control of qemu/kvm machines through ruby-libvirt and libvirt.
+The fog library controls virtual machines on supported platforms and provides control of qemu/kvm machines through ruby-libvirt and libvirt.